Onix-Systems/nest-js-boilerplate/README.md

 http://localhost:3000/admin/login
 ```

-To login in the admin panel, you have to have registered verified user with admin role.
+To login in the admin panel, you should have a **verified user** registered with the `admin` role.

-To create a default admin user you can run migrations:
+To create a default admin user, run the provided migrations:

 ```bash
 npm install migrate-mongo